-The Trust Agreement and the rights of the Sponsor, Trustee, and Unitholders under the Trust Agreement are governed by the laws of the State of Delaware.
-The Custodian Agreement and Participant Agreements are governed by the laws of the state of New York.
-The Sponsor, the Trustee and, by accepting Units, each Unitholder, consent to the jurisdiction of the courts of the State of New York and any federal courts located in the borough of Manhattan in New York City.
+The Trust Agreement and the rights of the Sponsor, Trustee and Unitholders under the Trust Agreement are governed by the laws of the State of Delaware.
+The Sponsor, the Trustee and, by accepting Units, each Unitholder consent to the jurisdiction of the courts of the State of New York and any federal courts located in the borough of Manhattan in New York City.